by Texas Homesteader ~

 Simple Living Is The Right Life For Us

-RancherMan & I have sat together many evenings watching that beautiful sunset while a baby calf bounces around in the pasture trying out his new legs.
+RancherMan & I have sat together many evenings on our porch swing watching that beautiful sunset while a baby calf bounces around in the pasture trying out his new legs.

 We’ve stood back & wiped the sweat from our brow as we surveyed the work we’d done on our barn’s chicken coop and felt pride in a job well done.